Darnell Nurse

 Darnell Nurse Career

-Nurse made the Edmonton Oilers’ opening night roster for the 2014–15 NHL season, debuting on October 14, 2014, against the Los Angeles Kings.
-After two games, he was sent back to the Greyhounds to continue his development.
-The following season, Nurse began with the Bakersfield Condors, the Oilers’ new AHL affiliate, before being recalled to Edmonton in late October 2015.
+Nurse made the Oilers’ opening night roster for the 2014–15 season and debuted in the NHL on October 14, 2014, in a 6–1 loss to the Los Angeles Kings.
+After skating in two games, he was sent back to the Greyhounds on October 17 to continue his development.
+The following season, he began with the Oilers’ new AHL affiliate, the Bakersfield Condors, before being recalled in late October 2015.

 Notable Events and Milestones